 Shopping around is important for many reasons.
 The biggest one has to do with how your auto insurance company treats you.
 Some companies will treat bad drivers drivers poorly or cancel coverage completely, but others may treat you far more kindly.

 So, spend time shopping around.
-Compare auto insurance prices for bad drivers from at least three companies.
+Compare auto insurance prices for high risk drivers from at least three companies.
 Doing so allows you to see which ones will offer you the best price and the best coverage.
 Then, use that information to decide which provider and policy will best fit your budget and your needs.
 Comparing quotes can help you save money on car insurance, no matter how bad your driving record is.

 Also, don’t just do this once; do it regularly.
 In fact, Matt McColm, owner and operator of InsureBud in Quincy, Washington, suggests that “if you find yourself in a situation of being labeled a high risk driver … shop your policy every six months, as the incidents leave your record.
 Insurance companies have different underwriting rules, so what could be affecting the price of your insurance today could change in six months.”